INDIANS IN MALAYSIA: HISTORY, WORK, DISCRIMINATION, PROTESTS

 But now the Indians will "definitely vote for the opposition," said S. Nagarajan of the Education, Welfare and Research Foundation, a nonprofit group that represents impoverished ethnic Indians.
 "This time there is raw anger."
 Indian voters could make a difference in 62 of the 222 constituencies, said Denison Jayasooriya, a political analyst who specializes in Indian affairs.

-The disenchantment exploded in November 2007 when about 20,000 Indians demonstrated in Kuala Lumpur.
+The disenchantment of Indian Malaysians exploded in November 2007 when 10,000 to 20,000 Indians demonstrated in Kuala Lumpur.
 The protest was seen as a watershed in the country's politics, emboldening Malaysians unhappy with the government and boosting opposition parties to spectacular gains in general elections in March.
 Several smaller demonstrations have taken place since.
 [Source: Associated Press, October 16 2008]

-In November 2007 about 20,000 Indians demonstrated in Kuala Lumpur over privileges granted ethnic Malays and discrimination against Indians.
+In 2007, Indians demonstrated in Kuala Lumpur over privileges granted ethnic Malays and discrimination against Indians.
 The protesters — some of whom carried pictures of India's independence leader Mohandas Gandhi and banners that read "We want our rights" — gathered before dawn near the Petronas towers.
 Tear gas and water cannons were needed to put the protests down.
 The protests were organized by the Hindu Rights Action Force, or Hindraf.
+[Source: Associated Press, November 26, 2007]

 Protests by Indians Raise Questions About Malaysia’s Ethnic Policies